Logo website creation

 Why?

-Why this website has only one language?
+Why does this website have only one language?
 Thai not ready yet...